Guide: Getting ready for the season

 - Try unpacking your spinnaker and other packed sails to ensure they are whole and undamaged - repack them to be ready for hoisting.

 - Finally, you should also inspect your leech line and the cleat/velcro and check that the reefs on the main sail are intact.

-- If you find spots or blemishes on your sails, you can try and clean it off with warm water or water mixed with dishwashing liquid or a detergent.
+- If you find spots or blemishes on your sails, you can try and clean it off with warm water or water mixed with dishwashing liquid or a mild detergent.
 Use a soft brush to agitate the spot.

 - You should NEVER use any chemical solvents or detergents as they may cause damage to the material integrity of the sail.

 - Inspect your furling system(s) for damage to the foil, the drum and the furling line itself.